-Whether you’re looking to become a ghostwriter or to hire a ghostwriter, it’s always good to know what the ghostwriting rates are in 2018.
+Looking to make money as a ghostwriter?
+Then you need to know what the ghostwriting rates are in 2018.
 As with any market, prices fluctuate from year to year, and you need to know whether you’re getting ripped off.

 I’ve seen a lot of professional ghostwriters start their pricing at $5,000 for a full-length book (25,000 words and up).
 Pricing is based on the complexity of the book and the experience level of the writer.
 In the world of ghostwriting, you really do get what you pay for.
-Cheap ghostwriters are rarely native English speakers, so the writing you’re paying for will just sound off to the average reader.
-And even they do speak fluent English, they most likely don’t have the training or education that’s required to really make a piece of writing flow and connect with the reader.
+Cheap ghostwriters are rarely native English speakers, so the writing you’re paying for will just sound strange to the average reader.
+And even if they do speak fluent English, they most likely don’t have the training or education that’s required to really make a piece of writing flow and connect with the reader.
+So if you’re a writer negotiating with a indie Kindle publisher, keep that in mind.

 How I Got Started in Ghostwriting